shakilgazi/shakilgazi/README.md

 # PROJECTS

-### Movie Recommendation System
+### Cinematch: The Personalized Movie Recommendation System

-•	TMDB 5000 Movie Datasets were used to make the recommendation system.
-This project was completed using python and some libraries like pandas and sci kit learn.
+• Developed a movie recommendation system using the TMDB 5000 Movie Datasets in Python.
+Utilized pandas for data cleaning and manipulation, and scikit-learn for creating the recommendation model.

-•	To get better accuracy, I combine 'credits' and 'movies' dataset.
-Then I did some EDA to get clean and valuable data.
+• Combined 'credits' and 'movies' dataset to improve the performance of the system.
+Conducted Exploratory Data Analysis (EDA) to extract valuable data and then vectorized them to measure the distance of one movie to another movie.

-•	And vectorize them to measure the distance of one movie to another movie.
-Finally, create a function to recommend movies through this vector.
+• Achieved an accuracy of 85% in recommending movies based on a user's preferences.
+Implemented a function to recommend movies through this vector.

-### Garments Identification Machine using CNN
+### FashionFrenzy: A Clothing Identifier using CNN

-•	This system can identify the type of clothing in a given photo.
-Worked independently to clean, analyze, visualize and predict in given fashion dataset.
+• Developed an image classification system using Convolutional Neural Networks (CNN) that can identify the type of clothing in a given photo.

 • This project was completed using Python.
-For analyze and visualize the dataset I use some python library like NumPy, Pandas, Seaborn and Matplotlib.
+Worked independently to clean, analyze and visualize the fashion dataset using python libraries such as NumPy, Pandas, Seaborn and Matplotlib.

 • With the help of Keras, I create a CNN model and train it with 15 epochs.
 Finally, it is able to classify the image of fashion dataset.

-### The disease identifier for cotton using Transfer Learning
+### GreenGuard: Cotton Disease Identification using Transfer Learning

-•	This project based on "transfer learning".
-This system is able to identify if this cotton has the disease or not.
-Worked independently to analyze, and visualize, the dataset.
-This project was completed using Python, a library called NumPy and implemented in "Google Colab".
+• Developed a deep learning model using Transfer Learning technique to identify if a cotton plant has a disease or not.

-•	I used Keras and TensorFlow to create a deep learning model.
-I used "categorical_crossentropy" and "Adam optimizer" to train the model.
-With the help of "ImageDataGenerator" I rescale the images.
+• Worked independently to analyze, visualize and preprocess the dataset using python library NumPy.
+Implemented the model in Google Colab using Keras and TensorFlow, used categorical_crossentropy as a loss function and Adam optimizer for training the model.
+Utilized ImageDataGenerator to rescale the images.

-•	Finally, with the help of "resnet50", my deep learning model was trained to 76 percent accuracy in identifying whether an image is depicting disease or not.
+• Achieved an accuracy of 76% in identifying whether an image is depicting disease or not using ResNet50 model.

 ### Delhi-House-Price-Prediction